Boston Logan Airport

 Transfer between terminals

 A free shuttle bus services the four terminals.

-Flights to Boston Logan International Airport are available on airlines including Air Canada, Air France, Alaska Airlines, British Airways, Continental Airlines, Delta Connection, Virgin America and Atlantic, Lufthansa, Swiss Airlines, Iberia and US Airways.
+Flights to Boston Logan International Airport are available on airlines including Air Canada, Air France, Alaska Airlines, British Airways, Delta Connection, Lufthansa, Swiss Airlines, Iberia and US Airways.

 Boston Logan International Airport has free WiFi.

-The airport has no business or conference facilities, but extensive meeting and conference facilities with audio-visual equipment and catering services are available at the Embassy Suites Hotel and Boston Logan Airport Hotel.
+The airport has no business or conference facilities, but extensive meeting and conference facilities with audio-visual equipment and catering services are available at the Hyatt Regency Boston Harbor and the Hilton Boston Logan Airport Hotel.

 Boston Logan Airport Taxis: the taxi fares above are intended as a guideline only.